Alf's Baby

-Alf's Baby (also known as Her Three Bachelors), is a 1953 British second feature ('B') comedy film directed by Maclean Rogers and starring Jerry Desmonde, Pauline Stroud and Olive Sloane.
+Alf's Baby (also known as Her Three Bachelors) is a 1953 British second feature ('B') comedy film directed by Maclean Rogers and starring Jerry Desmonde, Pauline Stroud and Olive Sloane.
 It was written by A.P.
 Dearsley based on his 1953 play It Won’t Be a Stylish Marriage, and made by ACT Films.

+Preservation status

+The British Film Institute National Archive holds the film.

 Plot

 Three bachelors raise a baby who grows into an eligible young woman.